BradMcDanel/cps376-assignments/02-image-processing/README.md

 ./upsample ../data/mt-mitchell-nc.png ../data/upsample.png 4
 ./blur ../data/mt-mitchell-nc.png ../data/blur.png 4 15
 ```
-Note that neither of these executables actually do very much - that is your job!
+Note that none of these executables actually do very much - that is your job!

 ### Next Steps
 * Look at examples in the cps376-lecture-code as a starting point.